ICROSStheLINE/WarTorn/README.md

 ### Enter Your Git Account Info

-Open a new CMD and type the following: git config --global user.name \[WhateverYourGitHubUsernameIs] git config --global user.email \[WhateverYourGitHubEmailIs]
+Open a new CMD and type the following: <br>
+git config --global user.name \[WhateverYourGitHubUsernameIs] <br>
+git config --global user.email \[WhateverYourGitHubEmailIs]

 ## Get the Unity Project Using Git